-All matriculated students must have their own personal health insurance while in attendance.
+All matriculated students must have health insurance while in attendance.

 Valid cards are to be uploaded annually and managed through background screening and compliance tracking.
 If nearing expiration, renewal is REQUIRED prior to expiration date.
 Failure to remain compliant in background screening and compliance tracking will result in the student being ineligible to attend clinical.